Skip to main content

 Related: 4 Key Elements of a Successful Media Relations Strategy

-A good headline generally consists of a short title, around 65 to 80 characters, that clearly communicates what the release is about.
-Since the headline is the first thing readers will see in a press release, it’s important to clearly highlight why your news is relevant as a way to spark a reaction.
-Ideally, the initial idea is to communicate the major focus of the release enough to prompt your audience to read the full story.
+A good attention-grabbing headline from PR professionals generally consists of a short title, around 65 to 80 characters, that clearly communicates what the press release is about.
+Since the headline is the first thing readers, including people from your target audience, will see in a good press release, it’s important to clearly highlight why your news is relevant as a way to spark a reaction.
+Ideally, the initial idea is to communicate the major focus of the press release enough to prompt your target audience to read the full story.

 Think of a press release title like a major headline in a newspaper.
-When crafting your headline, it’s important to incorporate action verbs that are clear and direct in order to make it compelling.
+When crafting your attention-grabbing headline to share important information and raise brand awareness, it’s important to incorporate action verbs that are clear and direct in order to make it compelling.
+You will want to be persuasive with your words and find a balance of being informative and entertaining.
 Keep in mind that hundreds of press releases go out each day, so be sure to structure your title to one line that clearly draws your audience’s attention to the topline message.
-In terms of a concise press release format, be sure to position the headline in the top center of your release in 14 pt font to ensure it is clearly legible.
+In terms of a concise and effective press release format, be sure to position the headline in the top center of your release in 14 pt font to ensure it is clearly legible.

 Step 3: Lead With The News Value

-Just like any great news story, a press release focuses on the facts.
+Just like any great news story, a good press release focuses on the facts.
 Following the dateline, your body paragraph should be structured in a way that clearly answers “the five W’s” of journalism: who, what, when, where and why.
 Ideally, the goal of the body is to note all relevant details of the story while also communicating your brand’s direct involvement.
-Similar to an inverted pyramid style approach to writing, remember to include the most relevant details at the beginning and include less vital details as you go on.
+Similar to an inverted pyramid style approach to writing, remember to include the most relevant details at the beginning when writing a press release, and include less vital details as you go on.
+You only have one shot at a first impression, so it is good to start press releases as strong as possible.
 By weaving your promotional or newsworthy content into a broader context, journalists are more likely to envision how your topic would fit into a story of their own.

 online news value, press release